 You will be concerned because you know you have excellent mitigation including perhaps your good character and the complete absence of dishonesty on your part, you relied upon and acted upon the professional advice of others, you suffered a large loss in helping the company, the business failed due to factors outside your control and you cooperated to the fullest extent with the investigators and accepted fully where some criticism was made of decisions taken by you.
 None of this appears to be taken into account either in the decision to bring proceedings or with the length of disqualification being demanded.

 The Court of Appeal has set guidelines for appropriate lengths of disqualification.
 Three to five years disqualification is suggested for ‘not so serious’ cases.
 More serious cases attract disqualifications in the bracket of six to ten years with the top bracket of seriousness (especially those who are being disqualified for a second time) being a ban of ten to fifteen years.

-Contact Dennis Clarke by email or telephone on 01732 360999 to discuss your needs.
+Contact Daniel Bonich or call on 01732 360999 to discuss your needs.
 If you need to keep the costs to the bare minimum you can ask us about our version of ‘Direct Access +’ referred to in our funding page.